jahrulnr/jahrulnr/README.md

 - 👋 Hi, I’m @jahrulnr
-- 🌱 I’m currently learning Universitas Islam Riau
+- 🌱 I’m currently learning at Universitas Islam Riau
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me?
 Please click link <a href="//jahrulnr.github.io">here</a>